ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise01/ReadMe.md

 As a final test, swap your logic with another group and see if you're able of following the other group's logic and end up with the correct result.
 If you're unable to reach the correct result, discuss the reason with the other group.
-Is the logic wrong, or hasn't it been described in sufficient detail?
+Is the logic wrong or hasn't it been described in sufficient detail?